ItzyBitzySpider/itzme/README.md

 Public blockchains allow anyone to access them.
 They are built with the assumption of zero-trust of individual actors.
 Private blockchains on the other hand are completely closed off.
 Participants are all known to each other.
 Permissioned blockchains on the other hand are a hybrid of public and private blockchains.

-It'z Me is built with the assumption of trust for a handful of partipants in the chain.
+It'z Me is built with the assumption of trust for a handful of participants in the chain.
 These trusted individuals have write access to the blockchain.
 They are the authorities issuing identities to users.
 In other words, they are, in most cases, large government organizations.

 Issuers are the entities who are creating identities for users.
-The Genisis block of the blockchain will create the first "issuer".
-The Genisis Issuer would have the authority to not only issue identities but also create new issuers.
+The Genesis block of the blockchain will create the first "issuer".
+The Genesis Issuer would have the authority to not only issue identities but also create new issuers.
 Although issuers are assumed to be trusted, they need not be granted the authority to further create issuers.

 ### Storage of Identities

-The blockchain replaces the MyInfo resource server, enabling decentralised storage of information.
+The blockchain replaces the MyInfo resource server, enabling decentralized storage of information.
 Unlike more popular blockchains like Bitcoin and Ethereum, each block only contains a single transaction.
 Since all writers to the blockchain are trusted, there is no need for a PoW or PoS function to hinder write access.
 Since the data being stored is sensitive, the data stored on the blockchain is first encrypted.
-This means that to retreive an identity stored on the chain, one would need 2 pieces of information, the decryption key, and the block location.
+This means that to retrieve an identity stored on the chain, one would need 2 pieces of information, the decryption key, and the block location.

 ### Authentication Flow